aspose-words/Aspose.Words-API-References/english/net/aspose.words/document/removemacros/_index.md

 title: Document.RemoveMacros
 linktitle: RemoveMacros
 second_title: Aspose.Words for .NET API Reference
-description: Document method.
+description: Document RemoveMacros method.
 Removes all macros the VBA project as well as toolbars and command customizations from the document in C#.
 type: docs
 weight: 670
 url: /net/aspose.words/document/removemacros/